 While many nursing schools are beginning to incorporate disaster readiness training into the curriculum, it’s not always the rule.
 A survey of 348 schools from 2003 to 2013 found that only 53% offered training in disaster preparedness.
 If you feel you could benefit from more education in disaster response, there are many options:

-- The CDC provides a nearly comprehensive list of educational resources that apply to a wide range of emergency situations.
+- The CDC provides a nearly comprehensive list of educational resources applicable to a wide range of emergencies.

 - The National Nurse Emergency Preparedness Initiative offers a free “Nurses on the Front Line” online course prepared by George Washington University.
 Those who complete the course receive a certificate.